๐Ÿš— Check Your Car's Lifespan Free

 There is no universal winner at the brand level.
 Ford and Chevrolet are close in aggregate reliability, so the better long-term buy depends on model, engine, and model year.
 Today, Ford has a slight edge in full-size trucks with the 5.0L F-150, while Chevy often has lower routine maintenance cost in crossover segments.

 If your budget is under $15k and you are cross-shopping older examples, pair this comparison with our Most reliable used cars under $15k guide before making a final pick.
+If Toyota is also on your shortlist, use our Toyota vs Ford vs Chevy reliability comparison for 2026 so you can benchmark all three brands before finalizing.

 Overall Brand Reliability: A Tie (Seriously)